Making Stencils with Cricut

 Making Stencils with Cricut using Stencil Vinyl

-Stencil vinyl is inexpensive and easy to use, but it can’t be washed or reused.
+Stencil vinyl is inexpensive and easy to use but can’t be washed or reused.
 Basically, if you opt for the stencil vinyl, you get a one-and-done transfer with each design you cut out on your Cricut.
 However, the pro to using stencil vinyl is that the whole thing is sticky, and you can get cleaner paint lines and less risk of shifting the paint than you would with a plastic stencil.

 Another benefit of using stencil vinyl is that you do not have to use images that are all interconnected.
 Because you are lifting the design with transfer tape, you can use any type of font or image design with stencil vinyl.